 Module 5 Procedures and Supervision

-Module 6 Systems-Based Improvement and Electronic Health Records
+Module 6 Systems-Based Improvement, Interprofessional Practice and Teamwork, and Electronic Health Records

 Module 7 Patient Safety and Provider Fatigue

 Policies and standards of the Texas Medical Association, the Accreditation Council for Continuing Medical Education, and the American Medical Association require that speakers and planners for continuing medical education activities disclose any relevant financial relationships they may have with commercial entities whose products, devices or services may be discussed in the content of the CME activity.

 The authors and activity planners have no financial arrangements or affiliations with any commercial entities whose products, research, or services may be discussed in this study.